lambda-feedback/user-documentation/docs/advanced/chat_functions/quickstart.md

 	- For new functions: use the template repo [chat-function-boilerplate](https://github.com/lambda-feedback/chat-function-boilerplate) via *Use this template > Create a new repository*, choosing the `Lambda Feedback` organisation as the owner. **Make sure the new repository is set to public (it needs access to organisation secrets and GitHub deployment protection rules)**.
 	- For existing functions: please make your changes on a new separate branch

 2. Add your LLM credentials to a `.env` file in the root of the repository.
-OpenAI, Google AI and Ollama are supported out of the box:
+OpenAI, Google AI, OpenRouter, Azure OpenAI and Ollama are supported out of the box:

 	```bash
 	# If you use OpenAI: